Chenglin-Yang/starter-hugo-academic/content/authors/admin/_index.md

 <br/>
 I am currently a third-year CS Ph.D. student at Johns Hopkins University, advised by <a href="https://en.wikipedia.org/wiki/Bloomberg_Distinguished_Professorships"> Bloomberg Distinguished Professor</a> <a href="https://cs.jhu.edu/~ayuille/"><b>Alan Yuille</b></a>.

 I received my M.S. in Robotics from Johns Hopkins University.
-Before that, I obtained my B.E. in Engineering Mechanics from Beijing Jiaotong University, where I am honored to work with <a href="https://en.wikipedia.org/wiki/Changjiang_Scholars_Program"> Changjiang Distinguished Professor</a> <a href="https://scholar.google.com.hk/citations?user=rNzP5OAAAAAJ&hl=zh-CN"> <b>Yue-Sheng Wang</b> </a>.
-I will never forget the time spent in Mechanics which teaches me to be grateful and concentrate.
+Before that, I obtained my B.E. in Engineering Mechanics from Beijing Jiaotong University, where I was honored to work with <a href="https://en.wikipedia.org/wiki/Changjiang_Scholars_Program"> Changjiang Distinguished Professor</a> <a href="https://scholar.google.com.hk/citations?user=rNzP5OAAAAAJ&hl=zh-CN"> <b>Yue-Sheng Wang</b> </a>.
+I will never forget the time spent in Mechanics which taught me to be grateful and concentrate.

+I have spent great time at Google and Adobe.

 My Chinese name is 杨程麟.